• Skip to primary navigation

 Steps for stewing the plums.

-• Start off by preparing the plums.
-Cut each plum in quarters and remove the stone (image 1 above).
+• Start by preparing the plums.
+Cut each plum into quarters and remove the stone (image 1 above).

-• Place the plums into an 8″ x 8″ baking dish and sprinkle with the lemon juice, sugar, cinnamon and cornflour.
-Dot with the butter (image 2 above).
+• Place the plums into an 8" x 8" baking dish and sprinkle with the lemon juice, sugar, cinnamon and cornflour.
+Dot them with the butter (image 2 above).

 Steps for making the cobbler topping.

-• Add all of the milk and mix through until it all comes together in a sticky dough (image 2 above).
+• Add all the milk and mix thoroughly until it comes together in a sticky dough (image 2 above).

 • Sprinkle the dough with brown sugar.